Little Miss Innocent?

 For Dr. Daniel Sawyers, sex therapist Lace McGee is a puzzle.
 While she keeps putting inappropriate ideas into his sister’s head, Lace is even better at putting naughty thoughts into Daniel’s head.
 But just how down ‘n dirty is Lace really?

-- Little Miss Innocent?
+Reviews of Little Miss Innocent?

 No. It couldn’t be.
 Daniel rubbed his eyes and tried to deny the highly sensual sight that faced him.
 But when he looked again, Lace McGee still filled his vision.